onlogic/Pykarbon/doc/source/contents/intro.rst

 ^^^^^^^^^^^^^^^^^^^^

 For when you just need the simple things in life, this module is there to let you perform basic commands in a blocking, hassle-free, way.
-You can use it to sniff packets on you CAN bus, read back user configuration information, and toggle digital IO to your heart's content.
+You can use it to sniff packets on your CAN bus, read back user configuration information, and toggle digital IO to your heart's content.

 :ref:`pykarbon.terminal` & :ref:`pykarbon.can`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The terminal and can modules holds the tools for creating controlling and monitoring your their respective virtual terminals.
-They also allows you to disable automatic background monitoring, and take control of reads and writes in a very direct way.
+The terminal and can modules hold the tools for creating, controlling and monitoring their respective virtual terminals.
+They also allow you to disable automatic background monitoring, and take control of reads and writes in a very direct way.

 These modules also provide a "reaction" class that may be subclassed in order to generate your own, custom, responses to bus events.
-Reactions have built in ability to respond over the port they are using, but the real power is that they will automatically execute your self-defined callback function.
+Reactions have the built-in ability to respond over the port they are using, but the real power is that they will automatically execute your self-defined callback function.
 This means that you can register *any python function* to be called when a certain message is detected on the bus.